allgebrist/airmedfoundation-terminal/README.md

 * We achieve secure access to files using asymmetric cryptography.
 * We protect and store access keys in the Hyperledger Fabric blockchain.

-working under the GNU Affero General Public License v3.0.
+**License:** This project works under the GNU Affero General Public License v3.0.